googleapis/google-cloud-cpp/doc/cpp-style-guide.md

 // limitations under the License.
 ```

 where `YYYY` is the year when the file is being introduced.
-Do not change existing files boilerplate.
+Do not change the
+copyright line for existing files, even when they are moved.

 ## Doxygen Comments